scranton/helloworld-knative/README.md

   --output=custom-columns=NAME:.metadata.name,DOMAIN:.status.domain
 ```

-And call service.
+And call the service.
 Note: the `curl --connect-to` option is only required when calling locally against minikube as that
 option will add the correct host and sni headers to the request, and send the request to the host and port pair returned
 from `glooctl proxy address`.